robstoll/atrium/.github/CONTRIBUTING.md

 6. Write a test-case for an existing class.
 This way you get familiar with the classes of atrium, you use atrium again and learn how spek works
 7. Read the [Pull Request Checklist](#pull-request-checklist) and create your first pull-request.
+8. :clap: you have submitted your first code contribution to Atrium :blush:

 I would suggest you wait for my feedback so that you get a first impression of what I consider to be important.
-Yet, if your fingers almost automatically start to write more code then go on ;)
+Yet, if your fingers almost automatically start to write more code then go on :wink:

 ## Coding Conventions
 So far I do not try to enforce too much.
 I will review your patches and comment if necessary.